Tawe/personal-blog/content/technical-writings/Catching Secrets Early - A Ligh-weight Build-Time Tripwire for Vite.md

 Use `gitleaks` or `truffleHog` for a one-time sweep.
 Focus on older repos and anything inherited.

 **2. Plug the scanner into your Vite build**
-Install the plugin, run it during dev builds, and surface warnings—not failures.
+Install the plugin, run it during dev builds, and surface warnings - not failures.

 **3. Hook it into Git**
 Add a `pre-commit` check using `husky` and `lint-staged` to catch things early without slowing devs down.